ggreer/the_silver_searcher/doc/ag.1.md

 ## IGNORING FILES

-Ag will ignore files matched by patterns in .gitignore, .hgignore, or .agignore.
-Ag also ignores binary files by default.
+By default, ag will ignore files matched by patterns in .gitignore, .hgignore, or .agignore.
+Ag also ignores files matched by the svn:ignore property in subversion repositories.
+Binary files are ignored by default as well.

+Use the `-a` option to search all text files, and `-u` to search *all* files.

 ## EXAMPLES